-During the Biden administration: As of May 2021, Iranian ships had harassed U.S. ships twice since Biden took office in January 2021.
+During the Biden administration: As of June 2022, Iranian ships had harassed U.S. ships at least five times since Biden took office in January 2021.
 The first incident, on April 2, took place just four days before indirect talks between the United States and Iran on returning to full compliance with the 2015 nuclear deal began in Vienna.
 The second incident, on April 26, took place during the third round of talks.

 The following is a rundown of U.S.-Iran naval encounters originally compiled in 2013 by Michael Connell, principle research scientist at the Center for Naval Analyses (CNA) in Arlington, Virginia, where he directs the Center’s Iranian Studies Program.
 It has since been updated and edited by Garrett Nada, managing editor of The Iran Primer.